Register for Annual Pass, Live Re-Broadcast, or On-Demand Video

 Professional Involvement

-Member of the Permanent Editorial Board for the Uniform Commercial Code and of the Council of the American Law Institute.
-Adviser in the preparation of the American Law Institute Restatement of the Law, Consumer Contracts.
-Former chair of the American Bar Association's Section of Business Law and its Legal Opinions Committee.
-Reporter for many TriBar Opinions Committee reports on opinions under the UCC.
-Long-time member of the board of the Working Group on Legal Opinions.
+Steve is a member of the Permanent Editorial Board for the Uniform Commercial Code and of the Council of the American Law Institute.
+For thirty years, he has served on many UCC drafting committees, including the comprehensive revision of UCC Article 9 in 1999 and the 2022 UCC Amendments addressing digital assets as collateral.
+He was instrumental as an Adviser in the American Law Institute Restatement of the Law, Consumer Contracts, is the former Chair of the American Bar Association's Section of Business Law and its Legal Opinions Committee and has been the Reporter for many TriBar Opinions Committee reports on opinions under the UCC.

 Experience